Alarm für Cobra 11 – Die Autobahnpolizei season 1

-The first season of Alarm für Cobra 11 – Die Autobahnpolizei aired between March 12, and May 7, 1996.
+The first season of Alarm for Cobra 11 – The Highway Police aired between March 12, and May 7, 1996.

 Format

 The main cast at the beginning of the series were Johannes Brandrup as Frank Stolte, Rainer Strecker as Ingo Fischer and Almut Eggert as Katharina Lamprecht.
 Strecker left the cast after the episode "Red Rose, Black Death", where his character was killed off, and was replaced by Erdoğan Atalay as Semir Gerkhan in the episode "The New Partner".
 Johannes Brandrup departed from the series after the season finale.